tmehnert/complate-cpp/USER_GUIDE.md

 ### Choose a Renderer implementation

-You can either choose QuickJs or V8 for the underlying JavaScript engine.
+You can either choose [QuickJS](https://bellard.org/quickjs/) or [V8](https://v8.dev/) for the underlying JavaScript engine.
 QuickJs is smaller and bundled, V8 is faster but need the V8 libraries installed on your system.
 Both of them implement the same interface to render HTML, so you can easily change your decision later.

 ```c++
 #include <complate/quickjs/quickjsrendererbuilder.h>